jo-hoe/chromaprint/README.md

 ### Chromaprint Algorithms

-Chromaprint allows to set a algorithm.
+Chromaprint allows to set an algorithm for the generation of fingerprint.

 ```
 // where n is an integer between 1 and 5
 chromaprint.NewBuilder().WithAlgorithm(n)
 ```

-Each of these provides a different fingerprint with a different granularity.
+Each of these provides a different fingerprint for a given audio input.
-Each algorithm also needs a minimum amount of audio data before a fingerprint can be calculated.
+Each algorithm requires a minimum amount of audio data before a fingerprint can be calculated.
 Below is a table showing how long an audio clip has to be before the different algorithms can provide a fingerprint.

 |# Algorithm|Minimum seconds of audio|